neurocyte/flow/README.md

     ghostty are the only recommended terminals at this time.
 Most other terminals will work, but with reduced functionality.
 - NerdFonts support
-- Linux, MacOS, (somewhat experimental) Windows or Android (Termux). *BSD probably works too, but nobody has tried it yet.
+- Linux, MacOS, (somewhat experimental) Windows, Android (Termux) or FreeBSD.
+Other BSDs probably work too, but nobody has tried it yet.
 - A UTF-8 locale (very important!)

 # Building